 People with chronic conditions, such as diabetes or cardiovascular disease, have significantly raised rates of depression, anxiety and other mental health problems.

-The paper follows the release of the Mitchell Institute report Targets and Indicators for Chronic Disease Prevention in Australia encompassing both chronic physical and mental ill health.
+The paper follows the release of the Mitchell Institute report encompassing both chronic physical and mental ill health.
 These targets and indicators are to support, guide and track Australian progress in reducing preventable chronic diseases and their impact on the Australian population.

 Beyond the Fragments calls for an integrated approach to the prevention, treatment and management of chronic physical and mental conditions.